imanoleguskiza/nems-dev/README.md

   `resources/composer.json` and `resources/composer.lock`.
 * If you require custom build steps for your subsite, you are free to use the `resources/build.custom.xml` phing target.
-This target is included by default in build-dev & build-dist targets
+This target is included by default in build-dev & build-dist targets.

 ### 3. Drupal root